ferram/jtabwb_provers/isl_gbuSL/README.md

 java -jar gbuSL.jar  -r plain file  ## the file must specify the formula in one single line
 ```

-the examples dir contains some problems in the JTabWb format.
+the examples directory contains some problems in the JTabWb format.

-To exec proof-search with the **RbuSL** calulus add the **-p rbuSL** option.
+To exec proofsearch with the **RbuSL** calulus add the **-p rbuSL**
+option.
+Exmaple:
 ```
 java -jar gbuSL.jar -p rbuSL examples/isl_simple_unprov_paperExample.jtabwb
 ```

+To generate the latex of proofsearch trees add the **--latex-ctrees** option.
+Run
+'''
+java -jar gbuSL.jar -h
+'''